Tag Archives: digital art.

 that the pursuit of happiness

-could be theirs too, once upon a time
+could be ours too, once upon a time

 when tutus, bunny-eared hats, and Spider-Man backpacks